roman-milk/roman-milk.github.io/nieces-tight-cunt-needs-it-bad.md

  "Fuck that's hot," Uncle Jake moaned, his hand slipping a little higher up the inside of Heather's leg.
 Heather felt it, and she loved it.
 She leaned back more, dropping her foot from under her ass to the floor, so she could lean back more against her Uncle and spread her smooth thighs open.
 The motion allowed him to feel and caress her velvety inner leg, his fingers tracing light circles up and down.
 Heather could smell his rockhard cock in his pants.

  His fingers slid higher and higher up her inner leg, closer to the shorts and her mound.
 Heather closed her eyes, feeling this sexy man touching her in the softest of places, but her brain woke up and told her, this is your Uncle damned it.
 He can't be reaching to touch your pussy!
-Report_Story #3